pliolios/curvedigitizer/README.md

 ```bash
 python curvedigitizer.py
 ```
 and follow the onscreen instructions.
+The tool does not support, yet, rotated or skew plots (i.e. badly scanned).

 ## Copyright
 Copyright (c) 2020 Pantelis Liolios.